My Favorite 26 Things to do Cape Town, South Africa

 South Africa is home to a huge agricultural industry and a number of food entrepreneurs have set up shop to make use of this bounty.
 However, good and cheap food needs to be discovered in Cape Town - it is NOT on every corner.

 My Favorite 25 Things to do Cape Town, South Africa - Get Around

-With its small streets – many with a steep slope – traffic feels incredibly hectic and hostile in Cape Town.
-South Africans are good drivers in terms of skills, but drive small cars in an incredibly aggressive manner – more like traffic in Germany or Dubai than what we are used to in America.
+With its small streets - many with a steep slope - traffic feels incredibly hectic in Cape Town.
+South Africans are good drivers in terms of skills, but drive small cars in an aggressive manner - more like traffic in Germany or Dubai than what we are used to in America.